 Please if you have never snorkeled a reef before, book a trip this instant!
 It’s still an absolute paradise of life, more colorful and odd than anything you could possibly imagine.

 I fell into a school of several hundred larger sergeant fish (perhaps scissortail sergeant) and immediately started waving my fingers until there were just too many nips!

 I saw all sorts of damsels, zebras, bannerfish (including angel fish), several types of butterflyfish including the weird looking longnose, surgeon fish, dottybacks, tigerfish, skunk fish (along with all sorts of other anemone fishes) and the really weird trumpetfish, several outstanding parrot fish and who knows what else but lots of them.

 That, too, is a result of climate change.
 Jellyfish are not supposed to be here now.
 I didn’t get stung by the medusa (the thing you know as a jellyfish) but I must have swum through billions of their larvae as I suddenly felt electrified.
-The stinging only last five or so minutes.
+The stinging only lasted five or so minutes.

 Here’s the point.
 You’ve got to see this!
 But I saw only two batches of red coral, no green coral, mostly purple and dead coral.
 Worldwide the coral is dying, the sponges and sea urchins are flourishing, but the overall biomass is nose diving.
 I know it will not dip below the threshold of your absolute amazement before you go, but take note.

-So we headed home, I ate and lounged on my verandah until the fisherman started coming home in the high tide.
+So we headed home.
+I ate and lounged on my verandah until the fisherman started coming home in the high tide.